htuzel/win-room-public/scripts/ADMIN_SETUP.md

 ---

-## 🎉 Hazırsın!
+## 🎉 You're Ready!

-Artık admin kullanıcını oluşturdun ve sisteme giriş yapabilirsin!
+You've now created your admin user and can log in to the system!

 **Next Steps:**
-1. 🔓 Login yap: `/login`
+1. 🔓 Log in: `/login`
-2. 👥 Sales users ekle
+2. 👥 Add sales users
-3. 🎯 Goals ayarla
+3. 🎯 Set goals
-4. 📊 Dashboard'u kontrol et
+4. 📊 Check the dashboard

 **Happy selling! 🚀**